One Year. 365 Days. Where did it all go?

 For those of you who have been following along, you know that Harrison has had some issues.
 We started out with just a little bit of eczema in the first part of his life, then it continued to persist over his whole body.
 By the time he was 6 months, we were seeking dermatological care and treating him with antibiotic oils and creams to combat the itching, and rashes on his poor little body.

 Other than the eczema, we thought he was perfectly healthy and thriving.
 It wasn’t until his 9 month well visit that we began to question his growth and nutritional wellbeing.
-After meeting with a gastroenterologist around his 9th month birthday he tested positive for food sensitivities.
+After meeting with a gastroenterologist in castle hill around his 9th month birthday he tested positive for food sensitivities.
 His sensitivities included cow’s whey, eggs, wheat, corn, barley, oats, and peas.
 His highest triggers were the cow’s whey, wheat and eggs, so we eliminated those foods from both his and my diet – since he’s still breastfed.
 The doctor gave me 6 sample cans of hypoallergenic formula to begin offering to Harrison in either liquid form or blended inside a smoothie.